 Spring Brook Creek and Wetland Restoration Project

-The Illinois Tollway helped restore more than a half-mile section of the Spring Brook No. 1 Creek that runs through the St. James Farm Forest Preserve, reconfiguring the creek to replicate a more natural, meandering stream, as well as shoreline improvements.
+TThe Illinois Tollway partnered with the Forest Preserve District of DuPage County to improve a half-mile section of the Spring Brook No. 1 Creek that runs through the St. James Farm Forest Preserve, reconfiguring the creek to replicate a more natural, meandering stream, including shoreline improvements and habitat creation.

 The Illinois Tollway is continuing its work to help restore the Spring Brook No. 1 Creek that runs through the St. James Farm Forest Preserve.
 Phase 2 of the project will improve habitat and water quality along an approximately two-mile section of creek, creating better conditions for wildlife and providing visitors with impressive views of the surrounding prairies, wetlands and woodlands.